Main Content

 To show the data type of all signals in a model, in the Debug tab, under Information Overlays, click Base Data Types.

-The Alert device component converts the Alert index signal from a double to an integer.
+The alert device component converts the signal Alert index from a double to an integer.
 You can set the data type at sources, or use a Data Type Conversion block from the Signal Attributes library.
 Double, the default data type, provides the best numerical precision and is supported in all blocks.
 The double data type also uses the most memory and computing power.
 Other numerical data types can be used to model embedded systems where memory and computing power are limited.

 To show sample times, in the Debug tab, under Information Overlays, click Colors from the Sample Time section.
 The model updates to show different colors for each sample time in the model, along with a legend.